bwcybersec/ccdc/PaloAlto/README.md

 These are various PaloAlto configuration files.
 You may have to change IP Addresses
-They each will lock down the PaloAlto
+They each will lock down the PaloAlto.

+Run these in the console/command prompt on the PaloAlto.